Vietnam.vn - Nền tảng quảng bá Việt Nam

 In fact, up to now, although there has been the participation of ministries and branches in perfecting institutions, mechanisms and policies for smart urban development, in general, the system of legal documents and the system of related standards and regulations of our country are still not synchronized.
 Meanwhile, the construction and development of smart heritage cities must be based on a synchronous and effective legal corridor.

 From the above issues, it can be seen that the "solution" here is to focus on developing infrastructure for e-government, synchronizing urban data information infrastructure, digital infrastructure; technology is the most important factor in building smart heritage cities.
-According to experts in the urban field, smart heritage cities link technical infrastructure, information technology, and social infrastructure so that the government can perform its management and operation functions effectively and consistently in all areas.
+According to experts in the urban field, smart heritage cities connect technical infrastructure, information technology, and social infrastructure so that the government can perform its management and operation functions effectively and consistently in all areas.

-The information infrastructure system of smart heritage cities needs to be connected and shared between levels of government, between sectors and fields in the locality to serve the goal of developing smart urban areas.
-In addition, propaganda work and raising awareness of people and businesses about the benefits must go hand in hand with the development of smart heritage cities, and must improve the information technology level of people.
+The information infrastructure system of smart heritage cities needs to be connected and shared between all levels of government, between sectors and fields in the locality to serve the goal of developing smart urban areas.
+In addition, propaganda work and raising awareness of people and businesses about the benefits must go hand in hand with the development of smart heritage cities, and must improve the information technology level of the people.

-Even if the IT infrastructure is modern, but people do not know and are not capable of exploiting it, the construction and development of smart heritage cities cannot be carried out.
+Even if the IT infrastructure is modern but people do not know and are not capable of exploiting it, the construction and development of smart heritage cities cannot be carried out.
 Each citizen is both a participant in the construction and a beneficiary of the results after the successful construction of a smart city, therefore, each citizen needs to be clearly aware of their role in this process.

-The construction and development of smart heritage cities must be reflected in construction planning projects and urban development programs, projects and proposals.
+The construction and development of smart heritage cities must be reflected in construction planning projects and urban development programs, projects and schemes.
 Issues arising from urban development include population growth, traffic congestion, environmental pollution, flooding, etc.

-This puts pressure on the locality itself, how to both develop the urban area and protect the heritage, so there needs to be regulations and standards for sustainable smart heritage urban development, in which special attention is paid to infrastructure structures for transportation, urban architecture, etc. Building and developing smart heritage urban areas also requires that the urban area needs to have a smart economy, in which the digital economy must be prioritized for development.
+This puts pressure on the locality itself, how to both develop the urban area and protect the heritage, so there needs to be regulations and standards for sustainable smart heritage urban development, in which special attention is paid to infrastructure for transportation, urban architecture, etc. Building and developing smart heritage urban areas also requires that the urban area needs to have a smart economy, in which the digital economy must be prioritized for development.

 At the same time, the construction and development of smart heritage cities need to go hand in hand with regional and area linkages to develop the advantages of Ninh Binh and the Red River Delta.